Spirit Mountain, Grand Ronde, Oregon - watercolor illustration

 And the Grand Ronde community is living proof.
 Recently, they won back some of their fishing and hunting rights.
 This victory is more than a headline; it's a resurgence of a way of life.
 Imagine the joy of fishing in the same rivers your ancestors did, of hunting in the same forests.
 It's like finding a long-lost family album and realizing you're part of something much bigger.

-In the end, it's the physical act of engaging with one's culture—whether it's carving a piece of cedar or casting a fishing net into the river—that reawakens our collective history.
+In the end, it's the physical act of engaging with one's culture, whether it's carving a piece of cedar or casting a fishing net into the river, that reawakens our collective history.
 It's as if the very act of doing stitches together the fabric of time, connecting us with generations past and future.

-In this way, we come to realize that nothing is truly lost forever.
-Instead, it lies dormant, waiting for the right moment to be rediscovered and brought back to life.
-And in that rediscovery, we find not just our history, but also our future.
+Spirit poles are a common sight in the Pacific Northwest This isn't a totem pole.
 Spirit poles are a common sight in the Pacific Northwest.
 While their intricate designs may seem mysterious, there's no need for apprehension.
 These poles are storytellers in wood, marking territories and honoring ancestors.

 Your Journey Awaits

 The Chachalu Museum is more than a building; it's a living, breathing entity that honors the Elders and celebrates the Tribe's Restoration.
 Located at 8720 Grand Ronde Road, it's open Tuesday to Saturday, 10:00 a.m. - 4:00 p.m., and entry is free for all ages.
-If you’re looking for tamanawas, it’s here.